 My sweet little girl had just started high school when she was asked on a date.
 I’m not sure why a boy thought it was appropriate to ask her to “chill” with him.
 It seemed like just last week she’d had Bratz dolls spread across the living room and was begging her dad to catch her when she jumped into the pool again and again.

 Okay, maybe it was a little longer than last week, but I still wasn’t ready!
 She wasn’t even quite 15.
+Is 15 an appropriate age for dating?

-Here are the stages I went through:
+Here are the stages I went through as I contemplated my daughter’s first date:

 - Shock.
 Wait.
 WHAT????